Calvin Ball III: Career

 After graduating, Ball worked as a supervisor in the Consumer Protection Division of the Maryland Attorney General's office and as a part-time professor at the University of Phoenix.

-In October 2001, he announced his candidacy for the Howard County Council in the second district, seeking to succeed term-limited councilmember C. Vernon Grey.
+In October 2001, he announced his candidacy for the Howard County Council in the second district, seeking to succeed term-limited councilmember C. Vernon Gray.
 He lost the Democratic primary, placing second behind David A. Rakes by a margin of 355 votes out of 4,451 votes cast.
 Following his defeat, state delegate-elect Neil F. Quinter hired Ball as a legislative aide.
 He also worked as assistant education and urban studies professor at Morgan State University, as a revitalization coordinator and community organizer for the Oakland Mills Village Board, and as a firefighter and emergency medical technician for the county.

 In January 2006, Ball announced that he would again run for the Howard County Council in District 2, challenging Rakes.